Hiruma31/ADA/README.md

 Autonomous Digital Assistant

+Suspended until an alternative to Google Speech is found (first one closed, second one need an API key and seems limited to 50 requests a day)

 General Idea :
 ---
 The general idea is to make a vocal assistant taking advantage of all of API and service now available out there.